 This tiller performs really well in rocky, hard packed soil and chews through even large roots without any trouble.

 This great unit comes a close second for being the best dual rotating rear tiller for the money.
 It may not have the power of the Troy-Bilt but it still packs a punch at a fraction of the price.

 Sadly they've discontinued this model and we just don't know why.
 It's one of our favorites.
 You can still find some for sale online so grab one while you still can.

 Husqvarna rear tillers have a good reputation and the CRT900L is no exception.
 With a tilling width of 17-inches it’s wide enough to use on a big piece of ground while still being a manageable size to move around without too much trouble.

 It has counter rotating tines that are driven at a high rotational speed by a powerful 205cc 4-stroke engine.

-The tilling depth has 7 adjustment steps but will only till to a maximum depth of 6.5 inches.
+The tilling depth has 7 adjustment steps and will till to a maximum depth of 6.5 inches.
 For most applications this should be sufficient but this might be a deal breaker if you need to go deeper.